ChrisJohns-me/chrisjohns.me/_posts/2024-02-23-icloud-for-windows-usb.md

 We're going to do almost the same with iCloud Photos.

-1. In iCloud for Windows, Turn off iCloud Photos; it will have you remove all files via `Delete from PC`. (same with Shared Albums if you want those backed up as well.)

-1. Open the iCloud Photos folder location in Windows File Explorer (probably within Pictures), and delete the `iCloud Photos` folder.
+1. In iCloud for Windows, Turn off iCloud Photos; it will have you remove all files via `Delete from PC`. (same with Shared Albums if you want those backed up as well.).
+And in File Explorer, delete the `iCloud Photos` from within your Pictures folder.

 1. Create a symbolic link by opening the Command Prompt and run the following (make sure to edit before running):